cayman25/ExternalApiScheduler/README.md

 * **Competition** -> contains ID and name of league

 In future this application will be responsible for update result of users bets therefor **Game** contains verified_status.

+All sout will be change to slf4j or log4j.